johanbove/johanbove.github.io/_posts/2015-05-29-smartphonejournal.md

 ---
 layout: post
-title: "What I did with my smartphone this morning"
+title: "What I did do with my smartphone this morning"
 categories: journal
 ---